Momentum Collective is committed to protecting the privacy of all information it collects.

 |Women Up North||40 Wyrallah Rd||East Lismore||02 6621 7730|

 Community Housing provides a range of supports and services to people and families on low incomes who need accommodation assistance.

 Residential Rehabilitation Houses provide short and medium term, 24-hour supported accommodation for people living with a mental illness who are exiting acute care.

 Supported Independent Lifestyles offer shared residential housing with low to high care support for people aged 18 to 64 living with disability.

 Supported Employment Opportunities provide real jobs with real money for people living with a disability or recovering from mental illness, and opportunities for volunteers.
-The Ballina Junktion Salvage Shop is part of this scheme.
+The Ballina Salvage Shed is part of this scheme.

 Volunteer with us!
 Volunteers make an extraordinary contribution within our communities and play an important role by supporting us to deliver our programs and services through a variety of functions.

 In-home and community access support helps people living with a disability live in their own homes in the community, through assistance with personal care and daily living as well helping people be able to get into their community and participate.

 Our Allied Health practitioners provide a range of flexible preventative-focused services, including Positive Behaviour Support.